 And they kept growing their social media following, notably through Instagram which has surged in interest amongst anglers, especially carpers.

-Further update: in summer 2019 Carl & Alex left Nash to focus largely on their own YouTube channel.
+In summer 2019, Carl & Alex left Nash to focus largely on their own YouTube channel.
 They’re now busily making many more quality productions.
-Their channel has well over 100,000 subscribers.

 Believe in yourself, work hard – YOU can do it!